-Back by popular demand, our Monthly Nature Programs will start up again in 2017!
+Back by popular demand, our FREE Monthly Nature Programs will start up again in 2017!

 All talks will be held at Belle Isle Nature Center (176 Lakeside Dr. Detroit, MI 48207) at 7pm the first Thursday of each month

 Thursday, November 2nd, 2017 Dr. Katherine LaCommare, UM-Dearborn Conservation of Manatees in Developing Nations

 Dr. Katherine LaCommare spent over a decade studying the habitat, conservation and population biology of manatees in Belize, Central America.
 She worked with Earthwatch and other non-profits to manage a research, education and conservation research program.
 She now teaches biology, ecology, conservation biology and other environmental biology related courses at the University of Michigan-Dearborn.

 Dr. LaCommare is a conservation biologist that has had a long career both working in conservation programming and conservation education.
 She has a PhD in Environmental Biology from University of Massachusetts, Boston and a Masters of Science in Forestry and Natural Resources from Purdue University.
 Her goal is to help students make connections between environmental protection and human well-being.

 Snacks will be provided.
 This talk is free and open to the public.
 We hope to see you there!

 Thursday, October 5th, 2017 Dr. Orin Gelderloos Snow and Ice, Penguins and Leopard Seals: The Ecology of Antarctica in Summer

 Antarctica’s basic ecology demonstrates variations on the functions of ecosystems in extreme environments.
 Biodata which was written by Jackie Stengel of the Master Gardener’s Association of Wayne County.
 This talk will be given by Dr. Orin Gelderloos from UM-Dearborn.